ucsf-ckm/machine-learning-carpentry/README.md

 As an example case, we'll train a machine learning algorithm to distingish between positive and a negative movie reviews, using sentiment data from: http://www.cs.cornell.edu/home/llee/papers/sentiment.home.html

+### Installation Note
+This repository is designed to be run through Jupyter Notebook.
+Workshop participants can check this repo out and run jupyter notebook at the top level of the directory to access and run this code.

+Participants will need to instal scikit-learn to run the code in the workbooks.

 ### [Introduction](Overview.ipynb)
 A quick introduction, text classification and machine in a data carpentry context.